Christopher-Borders/Cybersecurity-Portfolio/detection-engineering/README.md

 #### Description
 Detects repeated DNS queries from a single host to the same domain, which may indicate command-and-control (C2) beaconing behavior.

+#### Severity
+Medium or High if consisent interval is implied.

 #### Detection Logic

 `index=main
 | stats count by src_ip, query
 | where count > 10
 | sort -count`

+This query returns events that match the defined suspicious pattern.

 #### Rationale